Manaslu Circuit Trek - 15 Days

 • Free Airport and hotel transfers as per itinerary in private vehicle

-• Three nights hotel in Kathmandu on twin-sharing basic with breakfast.
+• Two nights hotel in Kathmandu on twin-sharing basic with breakfast.

-• Kathmandu to Machikhola and Jagat to Kathmandu transportation by private Jeep.
+• Kathmandu to Machikhola and Jagat to Kathmandu transportation by Local Bus.

-• Full board meals: Breakfast, Lunch, and Dinner) during the trek in mountains.
+• Full board meals: Breakfast, Lunch, and Dinner) during the trek in the mountains.

 • An experienced English-speaking trek leader (trekking guide).